 - Contrary to our expectation, it is not true that an algorithm that performs well on one metric would perform poorly on the other metrics.
 Rather, we have a cluster of three algorithms that perform clearly better than the other algorithms on two metrics, without a noticeable disadvantage on the third metric. - The energy consumption of the worst result can be as much as 66% higher than the minimum.
-The differences with respect to the other metrics can be even much higher. - With growing heterogeneity of the PMs both in terms of capacity and power efficiency the differences between the algorithms' performance also increases. - The heterogeneity of the PMs also significantly influences the performance of the algorithms relative to each other.
+The differences with respect to the other metrics can be even much higher. - With growing heterogeneity of the PMs with respect to both capacity and power efficiency the differences between the algorithms' performance in terms of energy consumption also increases.
+In terms of SLA violations, capacity heterogeneity also leads to a wider gap between the best and worst performing algorithm (but the heterogeneity of PM power consumption characteristics does not show a similar effect on SLA violations). - The heterogeneity of the PMs also significantly influences the performance of the algorithms relative to each other.
 In contrast, different workload patterns had less influence on the relative performance of the algorithms. - Load prediction improves the performance of all algorithms, but it primarily does so for the weaker algorithms.
 The best algorithms yield significantly better results even without load prediction than the remaining algorithms with load prediction. - Although there is no clear winner, but generally the algorithms "Guazzone" and "Shi AC" gave the best results.